capt-clay10/EasyGSH-and-Delft3d-companion/README.md

 # Working on

+* Adding variability in wave parameters for climate change scenarios.
 * Creating a GUI interface
 * Better handling NaN values ( currently the nan values are replaced by mode values)